“take in spectacular views of the Oregon coast”

 Yaquina Bay State Park is located in Newport at the north end of Yaquina Bay near its outlet to the Pacific Ocean.
 The bluff is forested with spruce and pine, but the real star is the historic lighthouse.
 The lighthouse -- later used as a Coast Guard Lifeboat Station -- has been restored and is open to the public.
 Attractions nearby include the historic Newport bayfront, Hatfield Marine Science Center and the Oregon Coast Aquarium.
 This parcel overlooks the mouth of Yaquina Bay and its entrance into the Pacific Ocean.
 The property was given to the state by the U. S. Lighthouse Service in 1934 and 1971.
 It is a spruce and pine forested bluff containing an historic lighthouse, later used as a lifeboat station.
 The lighthouse has been restored and is open to the public.
 The park originally was developed for day use in 1930s by the Civilian Conservation Corps.
 The old lighthouse at the harbor entrance was erected in 1871 but was discontinued in 1874 in favor of the Yaquina Head Lighthouse several miles to the north.
 The Yaquina River is named for the Indian tribe that traditionally occupied the drainage territory.
 The adjoining city of Newport is a busy fishing and commercial port, very popular with summer travelers.
 In 1988, a Yaquina Bay State Park cooperative association was created by agreement with the Oregon State Parks and Recreation Division.
 The group provides information for visitors and tours of the lighthouse.

-Yaquina Bay State Park & Lighthouse
+Yaquina Bay State Recreation Site

 - Sun - Sat: 11:00 am - 4:00 pm